 - Project funding: Direct project funding is allocated to concrete areas of research and is implemented through programmes.
 This funding does not only benefit higher education institutions and research facilities, but also companies.
 However, unlike direct institutional funding, project funding is short- to medium-term in nature.
 Indirect project funding primarily supports the research work of smaller and medium-sized research institutes and enterprises.

 - Departmental research: Ministries play a special role in the funding of science and research.
 They channel the federal share of funds and define their own key areas through specific programmes and approx. 40 federal institutions with R&D responsibilities.
-German states and municipalities also act as research funding bodies and operate more than 150 Länder research institutions that support state research activities.
+German states and municipalities also act as research funding bodies and operate over 160 Länder research institutions that support state research activities.
 These institutes cover a broad range of research areas.
 In addition to the research carried out by federal and state research institutions themselves, research contracts are also awarded to third parties.

 Constructive cooperation between the Federal Government and the states